nas2011/AiMTools.jl/README.md

 ```

-Most likely you will be interested in the data, not the respose and ```parseResponse``` is provided as a convenience to handle getting the JSON response into a DataFrame.
+Most likely you will be interested in the data, not the response and ```parseResponse``` is provided as a convenience to handle getting the JSON response into a DataFrame.
+It is set up as a single parameter function so you can directly pipe the request.

 ```julia